lsparrish/retro-language/doc/The_Ngaro_Virtual_Machine.rst

 If an environment variable is not found, the
 VM should store a value of zero in the provided buffer address.

+For -13, if the returned value is zero, the image can assume a 32-bit environment.

+For -14, if the VM is using big endian internally, this should return a value of 1.

 Port 6: Canvas